 This article on Lego Baseplate Ideas offers a number of suggestions for how to create surfaces for students to create with Lego in the classroom.

 Interested in learning more?
-Join us for an upcoming workshop or contact Lisa Endersby, Educational Developer, at firstname.lastname@example.org to schedule an individual consultation.
+Contact Lisa Endersby, Educational Developer, at firstname.lastname@example.org to schedule an individual consultation.